 **The following courses offered starting fall 2015 also fulfill this requirement: SPAN 210 Writing in Spanish; SPAN 222 Short Narrative in the Spanish-speaking World; SPAN 224 Protest & Justice; SPAN 226 Gender & Sexualities.

 3) Four elective courses above SPAN 208 (renumbered SPAN 205 after fall 2015), which may include:

 a) one Short term course offered by the Spanish department;

-b) one course taught in English by Spanish faculty and offered in African American studies, American cultural studies, European studies, Latin American studies, or women and gender studies;
+b) one course taught in English by Spanish faculty and offered in African American studies, American cultural studies, European studies, Latin American studies, or Gender and Sexuality Studies;

 c) courses taken in an approved off-campus study program in a Spanish-speaking country (see Off-Campus Study)

 4) Three 300-level courses on the literatures or cultures of Spain or Latin America taught in Spanish by Bates faculty.